- unsafe.Pointer

 long address = unsafe.allocateMemory(8);

-// Writing a value
+// Writing the value

 unsafe.putLong(address, 42L);